SCSDMWT/climate_scenario_web_tool/README.md

 ### New sessions 2

-In addition to souring `env_vars`, conda or virtual environments should be reactivated in new terminal sessions.
+In addition to sourcing `env_vars`, conda or virtual environments should be reactivated in new terminal sessions.
 If using conda:
 ```bash
 conda activate scotclimpact